pypy/pypy.org/posts/2025/05/allocation_sampling2.md

 finish, etc.

-We are also hoping to transfer some of the techniques used here for profiling PyPy to profile the CPU simulator generator Pydrofoil.
+We are also hoping to transfer some of the techniques used here for profiling PyPy to profile the ISA simulator generator Pydrofoil.

 -- Christoph Jung and CF Bolz-Tereick